0xKitsune/EVM-Puzzles-Walkthrough/README.md

 Then we execute the `CALL` instruction, which returns `0` if the sub context reverted and `1` if it was a success.
 After the `CALL` instruction we can see a `PUSH1 00 EQ` meaning that we need `CALL` to push a `0` onto the stack.
 Go ahead and give the rest of the puzzle a shot, then feel free to come back to see the rest of the solution.

 Ok, so now we know that the `CALL` instruction needs to return `0` which means we need to enter calldata that causes `CALL` to fail.
 To get `CALL` to fail, there are three ways.
-One way it will fail is if there is not enough gas.
+One way it can fail is if there is not enough gas.
 The second way it can fail is if there are not enough values on the stack.
-The third way it can fail is if the current execution context is from a STATICCALL and the value in wei (stack index 2) is not 0 (since Byzantium fork).
+The third way it can fail is if the current execution context is from a [STATICCALL](https://www.evm.codes/#fa) and the value in wei (stack index 2) is not 0 (since Byzantium fork).
 It is also important to note that `CALL` will always succeed as true when you `CALL` an account with no code (or codesize of 0).

 In this instance TODO: explain what to do and why. `0x60016000526001601ff3` works.